 An Overview Of The 4 P’s

-You can also touch base with something as simple as forwarding an article about something you know they are interested in.
+You can also check in with something as simple as forwarding an article about something you know they are interested in.
 It shows them that you care about them and would like to be their partner in what they want to achieve in the world.
 That is one of the most important things you can do to drive more referrals.
 If you are not generating 70% of your business from referrals, I believe you have some work to do.
-That will require you to prospect not just every day, but in the right way to get you to that 70% so you can create a saleable business.
+That will require you to prospect not just every day but in the right way to get you to that 70% so you can create a saleable business.

 Another area you should be prospecting from is potential or high probability clients.
-The best time to get a new client is when the client’s life has shifted in some way.
+The best time to get a new client is when the client’s life has shifted somehow.
 If you are an insurance broker, for example, who offers home, auto, and life insurance, you should be looking for clients who have just bought a new home, bought a new car, or had a kid.
 If you are a real estate broker, the life shifts you might be looking for are kids beginning school, divorces, or deaths.
 If you are an investment advisor, you might be looking for people with job changes.
 Whatever the case, you should be targeting the demographic that is most likely to need what you are selling.

 If I were to ask you what presenting involves, what would you say?
 Your answer would probably be something like, “I start by telling them about my product or service, point out why they should choose me and not someone else, and tell them how customers think my company is stellar in its niche.”
 And there is nothing wrong with that.
 But what I want you to remember is that presenting should also involve focusing on what is in it for them, the client.
 What is their best outcome?
 We often ask our clients, “If you could have one win out of this call, what would it be?
 If you could walk away with one thing of value, what is it?”
 In other words, we determine what would be a win for them.

-I did a quick Google search for bunk beds to see if that was the case, and naturally within minutes, Facebook had ads for bunk beds in my feed.
-It’s amazing how that works, isn’t it?
+I did a quick Google search for bunk beds to see if that was the case, and naturally, within minutes, Facebook had ads for bunk beds in my feed.
+It’s amazing how that works.
 Facebook knows what is going on in our world.
 Even though we aren’t quite ready for bunk beds yet, as long as that ad campaign continues in my feed, I will probably click through to look at them—because guess what?
 Next year I will be ready to buy bunk beds.
 It is the same with following up; if a potential client is not ready to buy yet, establish a date when they might be.
 Next Christmas time, for example, might be a good time to get me thinking about bunk beds again.